mwoolery/project-charter-template/index.md

 ## User Roles

-This application is used by students.
+This application is used primarily by students.
+The users of the app are included below.

 1. Administrator
 2. Moderator